dwturrentine/connect-4/README.md

 # Connect4
-The classic two-player connection board game.
+The classic two-player connection board game written in HTML, CSS, and JavaScript.

 # Knowledge, Skills, & Abilities
 - Comprehension and application of Object Oriented Programming (OOP) concepts.